 He served as a Commissioner on the U.S. Justice Department’s National Study Commission on Criminal Defense Services, which promulgated national standards for the delivery of indigent defense services, was NLADA’s liaison to the ABA Special Committee on Criminal Justice Administration, and is a past member of the Executive Committee of the American Association of Law School’s (AALS) Litigation Section.
-He has been a consultant to numerous governmental agencies, including the U.S. Justice Department, the California Commission on the Fair Administration of Justice, San Diego County and The Constitutional Review Commission of Papua New Guinea.
+He has been a consultant to the ACLU and numerous governmental agencies, including the U.S. Justice Department, the California Commission on the Fair Administration of Justice, San Diego County and the Constitutional Review Commission of Papua New Guinea.

-Professor Benner is Managing Director of Criminal Justice Programs at California Western School of Law, where he co-founded the Institute for Criminal Defense Advocacy, which operates the California Innocence Project and the Janeen Kerper National Trial Skills Academy.
-He lectures regularly at NLADA’s annual ‘Life in the Balance’ Death Penalty Training Conference and the Advanced Appellate Defender Training Conference.
-He currently teaches Criminal Law, Criminal Procedure, Constitutional Law, and Advanced Criminal Justice, and directs the San Diego Search Warrant Project and CWSL’s Bail Project.
-He pioneered CWSL’s faculty exchange program with Victoria University in New Zealand, where he taught Comparative Criminal Law and Procedure and he teaches undergraduate courses in the Law & Society Program at UCSD.
+Professor Benner is Managing Director of Criminal Justice Programs at California Western School of Law, where he co-founded the Institute for Criminal Defense Advocacy, which developed the Janeen Kerper National Trial Skills Academy and the California Innocence Project.
+He has lectured regularly at NLADA’s Annual Conference, ‘Life in the Balance’ Death Penalty Training Conference and Advanced Appellate Defender Training Conference.
+He teaches Criminal Law, Criminal Procedure, Constitutional Law, and Advanced Criminal Justice, and directs the San Diego Search Warrant Project and CWSL’s Bail Project.
+He also has taught undergraduate courses in the Law & Society Program at the University of California, San Diego (UCSD) and pioneered CWSL’s faculty exchange program with Victoria University of Wellington, New Zealand, where he taught Comparative Criminal Law and Procedure